How to Build FM Transmitter Circuit

 How FM Transmitter Works

-Required Components for FM Transmitter Circuit
+Components Required for FM Transmitter Circuit Board

+Building a reliable FM transmitter circuit board requires careful component selection.
 The following components are required to build this FM Transmitter Project:

 1. 2n2222 NPN Transistor x2